vmouchakis/dl-project/README.md

 The application will run on the following [link](http://localhost:8000/).

+* It is necessary the folder `flickr8k` from the Google Drive to be downloaded, it contains all the images.

 * Images for captioning must be in the `static/images` directory.
+Initially, they are inside the `flickr8k` folder in Google Drive.
+Images from any other source should be in `.jpg` format.

 * Inside the `model` directory, there are the `checkpoint` directory storing the pretarained model, and the `dataset` directory storing the files needed for training.